searchspring/snap/packages/snap-preact-components/src/components/Atoms/Price/readme.md

 The `Price` component utilizes all props from the `FormattedNumber` component with the following additional prop:

 ### lineThrough
-The optional `lineThrough` prop will style the formatted number with a line-through
+The `lineThrough` prop will style the formatted number with a line-through.

 ```jsx
 <Price value={1099.99} symbol=' €' lineThrough={true} thousandsSeparator='.' decimalSeparator=',' symbolAfter={true} />